knope-dev/knope/docs/src/content/docs/recipes/customizing-changelogs.md

 Some details about that note
 ```

-The order of these sections is fixed, but any section without changes will be omitted.
+Knope will always include these sections in the same order, but it only includes sections which contain changes.

 ## Changing the header level

 By default, the heading of a version is `##`, each section is `###`, and each change is `####`.
-The _relative_ level of those sections is fixed,
+The _relative_ level of those sections is always the same,
 but you can change each version to be a top-level heading (`#`)
 by modifying the last version in the changelog to be that level.
-Knope looks for the previous version to determine the level of the next version.
+Knope looks for the previous version to decide the level of the next version.

 :::caution
-Knope expects versions in the changelog to look roughly how it would generate them,
+Knope expects versions in the changelog to look similar to how it would generate them,
 specifically it _must_ start with a valid [semantic version](/reference/concepts/semantic-versioning).
 If you have a different format for your pre-existing headers, you'll need to update the _latest_ version to Knope's format.
 :::